magniff/watch/README.md

 ...
 >>> s = SomeClass()
 >>> s.foo = 10
-AttributeError: Failed to set attribute 'foo' of object <__main__.SomeClass object at 0x7fa477d7ef98> to be 10.
+AttributeError: Failed to set attribute 'foo' of object <SomeClass object at 0x7f...> to be 10.
 >>> # Disable validation for this particular instance
 >>> s.is_active = False
 >>> # Now foo accepts values